JonathanReyess/koala/README.md

 ## Limitations
 The model is currently trained on the KSL77 dataset (1,228 video samples) due to the scarcity of publicly and globally accessible Korean Sign Language datasets.

 While a significantly larger and more comprehensive resource exists—the KSL-Guide dataset (121,000 video samples, including interrogative sentences, as described in Ham et al., FG 2021)—its access is severely restricted.
-The dataset is hosted on the [Korean AI-Hub platform] (https://aihub.or.kr/aihubdata/data/view.do?currMenu=115&topMenu=100&aihubDataSe=realm&dataSetSn=103), which limits data application and download to Korean citizens only.
+The dataset is hosted on thethe [Korean AI-Hub platform](https://aihub.or.kr/aihubdata/data/view.do?currMenu=115&topMenu=100&aihubDataSe=realm&dataSetSn=103), which limits data application and download to Korean citizens only.

 This accessibility constraint prevents our system from being trained on a richer, more diverse corpus, thereby limiting the vocabulary scope and generalization capability of the current model.
 Future work could benefit from:
 * Collaboration with Korean institutions for dataset access